SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 a default value of ``32.0`` for ``temperature`` when a new instance is created – is the same in both cases.

-Swift provides a :newTerm:`default initializer method` implementation for any class or structure that does not provide at least one initializer method itself.
+Swift provides a :newTerm:`default initializer` implementation for any class or structure that does not provide at least one initializer itself.
 The default initializer simply creates a new instance with all of its properties set to their default values.
 You don't have to declare that you want the default initializer to be implemented – it is available automatically for all classes and structures without their own initializer.

 .. note::
-    The default initializer method for structures is provided in addition to the :ref:`ClassesAndStructures_MemberwiseStructureInitializers` mentioned earlier in this chapter.
+    The default initializer for structures is provided in addition to the :ref:`ClassesAndStructures_MemberwiseStructureInitializers` mentioned earlier in this chapter.
-    The default initializer and the memberwise initializer are only provided if the structure does not define at least one custom initializer method itself.
+    The default initializer and the memberwise initializer are only provided if the structure does not define at least one custom initializer itself.

 ..
 TODO: Add a justification?

-Initializer methods can take optional input parameters, to customize the initialization process.
+Initializers can take optional input parameters, to customize the initialization process.
 The following example defines a structure to store temperatures expressed in the Celsius scale.
-It implements two custom initializer methods, each of which initializes a new instance of the structure with a value from a different temperature scale:
+It implements two custom initializers, each of which initializes a new instance of the structure with a value from a different temperature scale: